 And a stranger does not share its joy.

 a.
 The heart knows its own bitterness: There is pain and bitterness enough for every heart.
 The sense is that though one’s heart knows its own bitterness, it is difficult for anyone else to know the pain and bitterness of another’s heart.

 i.
 “We may not judge our brethren as though we understood them, and were competent to give a verdict upon them.
 Do not sit down, like Job’s friends, and condemn the innocent.”
 (Spurgeon)

 b.
 A stranger does not share its joy: What was true regarding the bitterness of life in the first line of this proverb is also often true regarding the joy of life.
 It can be difficult for someone else to truly share the joy of another’s heart.

 i.
 “No less personal is the heart’s joy.
 It lies deep within.
 Michal could understand David’s bravery, but not his joy.
 She knew him as a man of war, not as a man of God.”
 (Bridges)

 ii.
-Spurgeon listed and described many joys that were personal in nature, and therefore often a stranger does not share its joy.
+Spurgeon listed and described many joys that are personal in nature, and therefore often a stranger does not share them.

 The house of the wicked will be overthrown,

 But the tent of the upright will flourish.

 a.
 The house of the wicked will be overthrown: Whatever is built on a poor foundation cannot stand, especially against the storm of God’s coming judgment.